Men Who Try To Protect Themselves

 The great beautifier is a contented heart and a happy outlook.

-is to examine withdrawal as a protective device and to try to help each person find better ways of coping with the pressures that come to each one of us.
+The AIM in our lesson is to examine withdrawal as a protective device and to try to help each person find better ways of coping with the pressures that come to each one of us.

 We are still looking at the four ways by which we try to protect ourselves from exposure: hiding; withdrawal from others; servile attachment to others; and attack on others.
 We have looked into the first one; now we want to consider the second of the four.